micmejia/bible-dump/AMPC/Judges/Judg 5.md

-The villages were unoccupied _and_ rulers ceased in Israel until [^a]you arose--you, Deborah, arose--a mother in Israel.
+The villages were unoccupied _and_ rulers ceased in Israel until you arose--you, Deborah, arose--a mother in Israel.